DAC Discovery: General Information

 The Element Properties dialog box opens.
 You are interested in the values in the Data Class and Data Field boxes (Item 2 in the following screenshot), which correspond to the data access class and data field you need to specify when you modify the generic inquiry or report.

-You use the Data Class values you discover when you add data access classes on the Tables tab of the Generic Inquiry (SM208000) form for a generic inquiry or on the Tables tab of the Schema Builder in the Report Designer for a report.
+You use the Data Class values you discover when you add data access classes on the Data Sources tab of the Generic Inquiry (SM208000) form for a generic inquiry or on the Tables tab of the Schema Builder in the Report Designer for a report.
 The generic inquiry or report can access various data fields of the data access classes that are listed on this tab.
 You will use the Data Field value to customize various generic inquiry parameters, conditions, and listed items in the results grid (that is, the table of the generic inquiry form that shows its results).
 In the Report Designer, you will use the Data Field value to customize report parameters and filters, to specify data sorting and grouping, and to link the elements with the data to be displayed in the report.

 Inspection of an Element with a Drop-Down Control